liviucotfas/ASE.Multimedia/Labs/05. Graphics.2D - Vector/Scalable Vector Graphics.md

 ##  1. <a name='Objectives'></a>Objectives
 - creating an SVG element using JavaScript;
 - adding various elements in the SVG and setting their attributes (coordinates, width, height, etc.);
-- applying CSS styles to SVG Elements.
+- applying CSS styles to SVG Elements;
+- subscribing to the events triggered on the SVG elements.

 ##  2. <a name='Whatisit'></a>What is it?
 **Scalable Vector Graphics (SVG)** is an